enoosoft/moon_phase/README.md

     size: 64,
     scale: 0.2,
     moonColor: Colors.amber,
     earthshineColor: Colors.blueGrey.shade900,
   ),
 ```
 #### **date**
 - DateTime to show.
-   Hour, minutes, and seconds are calculated for MoonWidget.
+   Hours, minutes, and seconds are calculated for MoonWidget.

 #### **resolution**
 - Resolution will be the moon radius.